 Irish Wedding Traditions

-Do you dream of an Irish wedding but for whatever reason cannot make it to Ireland?
+Do you dream of an Irish wedding but due to current travel restrictions, cannot make it to Ireland?
 Or maybe you want to bring in some old customs into your modern day wedding.
 There are plenty of ways to ensure your day is full of the charm and luck of the Irish by including some Irish wedding traditions and customs, some of which have been around for centuries.
-Below are some of my favourite Irish wedding traditions, along with some relatively new trends.
+Below are some of my favourite Irish wedding traditions.

 The Claddagh Ring